Grantys/Legend-ZA/README.md

 **Important Information:**
 - The macro may fail if you are detected and attacked by aggressive Pokémon.
-- To minimize the risk of a blackout (which interrupts the macro), it is recommended to use a **Green Canari Plush Lv.
+- To minimize the risk of a blackout (which interrupts the macro), it is recommended to have a **Green Canari Plush Lv.
 3**.
 - This macro alternates **once from day to night** and **once from night to day** — completing one full loop in approximately **50 seconds**.
   Consider this timing when setting the macro’s loop duration.